connorajersch/tireswap/backend/README.md

 # Tire Swap Weather Station Finder

 A Rust-based backend tool that helps determine optimal tire swap dates based on weather station data and climate metrics across Canada.
-The tool fetches real-time weather station data, stores it locally, and provides recommendations for when to switch between summer and winter tires.
+The tool fetches real-time weather station data, stores it locally, and analyzes climate patterns to provide personalized recommendations for when to switch between summer and winter tires based on your location.

 ## Features